raam96/Python_optimization/README.md

 ## Author

-This code was authored by the project owner.
+This code was authored by ##raam96.

 Feel free to contact the author for any inquiries or additional information.